andyposbe/ColabFold-Pipeline-Toolkit/README.md

 - **Tutorials**: Step-by-step guides on how to use these notebooks effectively.
 - **FAQs**: Answers to common questions and troubleshooting tips.

+## Getting Started

+1. **Prerequisites**: Ensure you have a Google account and access to Google Colab.
+2. **Installation**: No installation needed, just copy the desired notebooks.

 ## How to Use

 - **Accessing Notebooks**: Direct links to the Google Colab notebooks are provided.
 Simply click on a link to open a notebook in Google Colab.